alimasyhuriasghor/oop/README.md

 ## 5. Greet

 `greet()` is an instance method.
 It's a method that bounds to the object of a class.
 Its primary purpose is to access and modify the object's attributes.
-In this case, it's used to acces the object's attribute to greet other object's name.
+In this case, it's used to acces the object's attribute name to greet other object's name.

 > **Note**: Please do note that `self` is neither a keyword nor it's an obligatory parameter.
 However, by convention, all of instance and special methods must have `self` for their first parameter — It's also refers to the instance of a class, and behind the scences, the Python interpreter automatically passes the instance to the first parameter, which is `self`.